sunlove123/sample-py-module/README.md

 Step 2: Should compile the python using sdist

-You should be in the directory parallel to setup.py should type the command "python setup.py sdist"
+You should be in the directory parallel to setup.py should type the command "python setup.py sdist/*"

 Step 3: Uploading Wheel Package